craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 Goat's butter is the "oil" of choice for most Cenvans.
 The dreaded Peanut Oil makes for a cheap but poor replacement, but whenever possible, a "true" Oil imported from the City in Gold and used instead.

 #### Delicacy
-Beef and Cow's dairy are highly prized, and so too are good oils.
+Beef and Cow's dairy are highly prized, and so too are good oils from the south.
+When baked with a Pio paste and chopped carrots and radishes, a the products of Cattle or Goat make a dish liable to cause mutiny in your taste buds.

 ### Vices
 Culturally, it is unacceptable to be less than fully lucid.
 This does not mean there is not a large market for Vice in Cenva Minyo;